 Now, while you learn how to make Excel charts like a pro, you can apply these best practices to your dashboards.
 Get access to two dashboard tutorials, more than three hours of step-by-step videos that will help you unleash your creativity and create great dashboards using Excel.
 And you also get access a growing number of bonus files that you can explore and use to improve your Excel skills.

-(Two dashboard courses only $97.00 and a free electronic copy of my book.
+(Two dashboard courses only $97.00.
 24-month access to the tutorials, 30-day, no questions asked, full money-back guarantee.
 Pay securely with your Paypal account.
 You’ll get a message from Amazon with a link to your gift a few hours after your purchase.)

 The Demographic Dashboard VBA Tutorial